HOSA Medical Terminology Practice Test

 Question: 1 / 400

-What does the prefix "nas" relate to in medical terminology?
+What does the prefix 'pus' relate to?

 Nose